 For the RPC version of Topaz the default gemnetid parameter is gemnetobject, which is the GemStone service name in most GemStone installations.
-However, if you use the UNIX C shell (/bin/csh) on the given Gem network node, specify the GemStone service name gemnetobjcsh instead of gemnetobject.
+You may also use gemnetdebug or your own custom gem service.
+RPC versions of Topaz cannot start linked sessions.

-For a linked Topaz session, the default is gcilnkobj.
-Before you log in, use the status command to make sure that this parameter is gcilnkobj or "(null).
-This causes topaz -l to make the first session a linked session.
-If gemnetid is set to anything else, topaz -l starts RPC sessions.
-In this case, the prompt for the first session is topaz 2>, because topaz 1> is reserved for a linked session.
-After you start the RPC session you can still start a linked session by resetting the gemnetid to nil:
+For linked Topaz (started with topaz -1), the default gemnetid is gcilnkobj.
+Use the status command to verify that this parameter is gcilnkobj or ".
+This makes the first session to log in a linked session.
+It is only possible to have one linked session per topaz process.
+If gemnetid is set to a gem service such as gemnetobject, topaz -1 starts RPC sessions.
+In this case, the lowest number for the prompt is topaz 2>, because topaz 1> is reserved for a linked session.
+After you start the RPC session you can still start a linked session by resetting the gemnetid to an empty string:

+'''

 set gemnetid: ''

+'''